-Staff we spoke with were aware of their responsibility to respect people's diversity and human rights.
+Staff were aware of their responsibility to respect people's diversity and human rights.

-Patients commented positively that staff were friendly, professional and caring.
-We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were excellent, relaxed and explained everything.
+We saw that staff treated patients respectfully and appropriately and were friendly towards patients at the reception desk and over the telephone.